 Technically, Route 31 is an east-west highway, though it's signed north-south in some places.
 Another bit of trivia: it's the only state highway (other than Route 80) to intersect both adjacent numbered routes (in this case, Route 30 and Route 32).

-Five miles of Main Street leading from US 44 opened to traffic on Armistice Day, November 1923; a parade celebrated both events.
+Five miles of Main Street in Coventry leading from US 44 opened to traffic on Armistice Day, November 1923; a parade celebrated both events.
 Within a few years, this was designated as part of State Highway 315, which extended from today's US 44 to Depot Road at today's Route 32.

 In 1932, SH 315 became part of US 6; the stretch of today's "Suicide 6" through Andover was part of a longer Route 87.
 In contrast to its unsafe reputation now, by 1938 the Andover route was considered a better, safer route than the old, rough, obsolete path of what is now Route 31.
 In 1940, US 6 was moved to the Andover route; the former US 6 through Coventry became a short-lived US 6A.
 In 1942, US 6A became Route 31.